 - Cooking time: 20 to 25 minutes,

-Equipment used: 1 frying pan, 1 saucepan, 1 food processor (optional)
+Equipment used: 2 frying pans, 1 saucepan, 1 food processor (optional), 1 presentation dish

 Original recipe: Jamie’s 15-Minute Meals Crispy Parma pork, minted courgettes & brown rice (no online recipe available)

 Pork is probably my favourite meat and pork fillet my favourite cut (cheap and versatile).
 This recipe is maybe my favourite pork dish, thereby making it my all-time favourite dish?
 That may be too much of a commitment, but this does feature regularly on my dinner table because it is genuinely that tasty, plus is quick and easy to put together (I’ve only listed it here as “medium” difficulty because it is a little bit of a faff to assemble the parcels).